 But no matter what you may have heard before from sources touting the good life in Belize, be aware that medical care in Belize does not meet the same standards as medical care in North America or the European Union.
-With a population of a little over 300,000, with more than half living in poverty, the economics are simply not there for the level of medical care you may be accustomed to in your home country.
+With a population of of a little over 400,000, with more than half living in poverty, the economics are simply not there for the level of medical care you may be accustomed to in your home country.
 There is no level one trauma center in the country.
 The U.S. embassy and other foreign missions recommend that foreign nationals verify their medical coverage, especially catastrophic medical coverage including the cost of medical evacuation, before visiting or taking up residence in Belize.

-There are seven other public hospitals here, including three regional hospitals – the Southern Regional Hospital in Dangriga, the Northern Regional Hospital in Orange Walk Town, and the Western Regional Hospital in the nation’s capital The City Of Belmopan.
+There are seven other public hospitals, including three regional hospitals – the Southern Regional Hospital in Dangriga, the Northern Regional Hospital in Orange Walk Town, and the Western Regional Hospital in the nation’s capital The City Of Belmopan.
 Altogether, there are about 700 public hospital beds in the country’s hospitals.

 The Western Regional Hospital in The City Of Belmopan is about the next best in Belize after the KHMH.
 It opened almost 30 years ago but has gone through several renovations and additions.
-In 2011 it expanded to four operating theaters, added a dental clinic, and computerized its health records system.
+In 2013 it expanded to four operating theaters, added a dental clinic, and computerized its health records system.
 This alone adds a lot of efficiency as returning patients can be more easily diagnosed by retrieving their health profile and prescription information 24/7.
 The hospital is well staffed by Belizean, and volunteer health care professionals from Cuba and the U.S.

 The Southern Regional Hospital in Dangriga, which opened in 2000, is another modern facility, with much of the same medical technologies and equipment as you’d find in a community hospital in a North American town.
 Other hospitals leave a lot to be desired.
-The Northern Regional Hospital in Orange Walk for example, looks more like a refugee camp than a hospital, with low cinder block buildings and limited equipment.

 Several small medical clinics, one essentially a small hospital, operate on Ambergris Caye.
 Besides these hospitals, Belize has a network of around 60 public health clinics and rural health posts in many towns and villages around the country, providing primary medical and dental care.
-Most of these suffer from inadequate staffing, too many patients for their available resources and lack of equipment and medicine.
-Doctors may diagnose health problems, but they may not be able to provide the proper medications.

 In addition to these public hospitals and clinics, the country has three private hospitals La Loma Luz Hospital, a private institution run by the Seventh Day Adventist mission in Santa Elena near San Ignacio, Belize Medical Associates, a private facility in Belize City, and Universal Health Services also in Belize City.
 Altogether these private hospitals have about 100 hospital beds.